Bicycle Tours & Trips in Baltic

 Baltic Bike Tour: Vilnius to Tallinn (self-guided supported)

-Antje, traveled in August
+Paul, traveled in June

 A 346 km route through Baltic States begins at Vilnius's UNESCO Old Town.
 The path winds along Curonian Spit's dunes, through Gauja National Park, and around Saaremaa Island.
 Support vehicle accompanies riders throughout the 11-day connection of medieval capitals.